carlosonunez/blog.carlosnunez.me/content/post/concurrency-is-a-terrible-name.md

 > *You know nothing!
 Goroutines don't fork threads!*

 This sounded ludicrous to me.
 I (mistakenly) thought that concurrency == parallelism because doing things "concurrently" usually means doing them at the same time simultaneously, i.e. what is typically described as being run in parallel.
 Nobody ever says "I made a grilled cheese sandwich in parallel to waiting for x."
 So I argued how concurrency is all about multithreading while he argued that concurrency is all about context switching.
-This small, but friendly, argument invited a few co-workers surrounding us, and much ado about event pumps were made.
+This small, but friendly, argument invited a few co-workers surrounding us, and much ado about event pumps were made.<!--more-->

 After a few minutes of me being proven deeply wrong, one of our nearby coworkers mentioned this tidbit of knowledge: